 Formative assessment is a process that uses informal assessment strategies to gather information on student learning.

-For instance, have you ever been in a situation where you asked a question but received no answer, and then you had to move on to another question, which made you and the students feel confused?
+For instance, have you ever been in a situation where you asked a question but received no answer, and then you had to move on to another question, which confused you and the students?
 Or there are days when you receive test results from learners with disappointment because it turns out that your lessons are not as well as you thought.
 You do not aware of what you are doing?
 Are you doing well?
 What do you need to change?
 That means you may lose our audience.

 Therefore, you need to come to the Formative Assessment, which is the process of instructors and learners together to observe, communicate and change that provides feedback to adjust exercises and improve the teaching-learning process.